heresy-dnd/campaign-notes/Homebrew Rules.md

 ### Exception: "because i said so"

-DM can just decide to give a spell a cost.
+DM can just decide to give a spell its cost back.

 Here is a list of spells that have previously been **forced to have a cost**: